Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

 ---
 Title: 'Accessibility'
-Description: 'Accessibility in SwiftUI refers to the built-in tools and available techniques to create user interfaces for everyone, including individuals with diverse needs.'
+Description: 'Accessibility in SwiftUI refers to the built-in tools and available techniques to create inclusive user interfaces.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'